BYUCamachoLab/pyrolab/docs/getting_started/index.rst

 you become get hands on experience and become more familiar with the mechanisms and terminology of PyroLab.

-For more detailed information, see the user guide.
+For more detailed information, like the nitty-gritty details and other advanced usage, see the `user guide <user_guide>`_.

 .. toctree::
     :maxdepth: 2